 According to the Insurance Institute for Highway Safety, the reasons behind this difference are that men are more likely to engage in risky driving behavior, which means a higher risk for the insurance company.
 This reality is reflected in the fact that more men die in motor vehicle crashes than women each year.

 The average monthly premium for male drivers under 25 is $164/mo

 The average monthly premium for female drivers under 25 is $154/mo

 Average Car Insurance Rates for Young Drivers by Age and Gender

-As the table above shows, men pay more for their auto insurance than women on average.
+As the table above shows, men pay more for auto insurance than women.
 But one additional point to consider is the difference decreases as male drivers get older.

 Life Events That Affect Auto Insurance Rates for Young Drivers

 Along with age and gender, several life events and choices can impact your auto insurance rates as a young driver.
 Here are a few to consider.

 Having a Roommate